hubba/jasmine-node/README.md

 jasmine
 -------

-Version `2.0.0` of Jasmine is currently included with node-jasmine.
+Version `2.0.0` of Jasmine is currently included with node-jasmine.[Karma project](https://github.com/karma-runner/karma-jasmine), which allows you to use the `ddescribe` and `iit` functions to run individual suites or specs.

 requirements
 ------------